pietraferreira/quartz/content/notes/introduction-to-riscv.md

 RISC-V is a “reduced instruction set” architecture, and as such, there are not many instructions to learn.
 In this tutorial, we only use 3 instructions: `LA` (load absolute address), `ADDI` (add immediate), and `ECALL`.
 The `ECALL` instruction is used to make a service request to the execution environment.
 We will only use two calls in our Hello World app, one to “write” and one to “exit”.

-For a full list of instructions you can see the [Unprivileged Specification Chapter 24 "RV32/64G Instruction Set Listings"](https://riscv.org/wp-content/uploads/2019/12/riscv-spec-20191213.pdf#129).
+For a full list of instructions you can see the [[https://riscv.org/wp-content/uploads/2019/12/riscv-spec-20191213.pdf#129]].
 For more information, visit [RISC-V website](https://riscv.org/community/learn/).

 ### Compiling Required Binaries
 Instructions for compiling required binaries can be found in the _["RISC-V - Getting Started Guide"](https://risc-v-getting-started-guide.readthedocs.io/en/latest/linux-qemu.html)_.